 We work hard to bring a quality auto experience to every customer.
 When the time comes to pay your monthly bill, we want to be sure that payment is as hassle-free and easy as possible.
 We offer a variety of options to pay your bill – online, by phone, auto pay and more.

 Online - Paying your bill online 24 hours a day, 7 days a week just requires your checking/savings account information (routing and account number) or debit card.
-Not only is it fast and easy, there is no convenience fee!
+Not only is it fast and easy, the convenience fee is only $7 for debit card and $0 for checking/savings account.

 By Phone - Payments may be made by phone using your Visa, MasterCard, Discover, American Express or checking/savings account information (routing and account number).
 To pay by phone, please contact us at 1-888-777-9190 and follow the voice prompts.
-Paying by phone is fast and easy, and there is no convenience fee!
+Paying by phone is easy and the convenience fee is only $7 for debit card and $0 for checking/savings account.

 We provide an individual manager for every account—and we’ll give you that person’s direct phone number so you can chat with them about any questions or concerns.
 You’re too important for us to direct you to some faraway call center halfway around the globe.
 You’ll talk to a real, live person, and you can talk to the same one every time.
 If you’re not sure who your account manager is, call us at 888-777-9190 to find out.